 Technically a plugin you add to your WordPress site.
 It means you already need to be confident with WordPress.
 Only the most advanced users need apply.
 However, if you have a bit of time on your hands, it’s not impossible to manage.
 The learning curve isn’t all that hard once you are familiar with the WordPress backend.

 In terms of prices, WooCommerce is technically free.
 But like we wrote above on our section about WordPress, there may be costs involved for keeping your site online.
-Expect to spend an average of $6 a month for hosting, maybe $50 on a premium template and $30 per hour for optional custom development.
+Expect to spend an average of $6 a month for cheap wordpress hosting (and more for a reliable and fast host), maybe $50 on a premium template and $30 per hour for optional custom development.

-Advanced features: perfect for larger online stores that require things like stock management, CSV import export etc…
+- Advanced features: perfect for larger ecommerce sites that require things like stock management, CSV import export etc…

 Why Choose WooCommerce over Wix?
 If you have a limited budget but time on your hand, it could save you money by taking the DIY approach.
 WooCommerce is also more flexible than Wix.
 Those comfortable with code and custom development will have a field day here.